-Taxis are a way of life in Las Vegas much like they are in NYC.
-However, much like the New York subway system, the strip has a very convenient monorail system linking many of the main hotels along the strip.
+Taxis are a way of life in Las Vegas, much like in NYC.
+However, much like the New York subway system, the Strip has a very convenient monorail system linking many of the main hotels along the Strip.
 Keep your cash in your pocket and avoid taking expensive cabs to and from your destination.

-The monorail has single-ride and weekend tickets so you can take it multiple times a day if you plan to grab a buffet, do some shopping, and see a show.
+The monorail has single-ride and weekend tickets, so you can take it multiple times a day if you plan to grab a buffet, shop, and see a show.

 There are also a few free shuttles offered by the Monorail system and some of the hotels to take you back and forth to sister hotels.
-These free shuttles can be convenient to get to your show or club destinations.
+These free shuttles can conveniently get to your show or club destinations.

 See Related: Best Things to do in Reno, Nevada